jwest6/react-redux-mongo/readme.md

-# AdvancedReduxCode

-Code repository for an awesome course on React and Redux.
-See [here](https://www.udemy.com/react-redux-tutorial)
+React and Redux Frontend with a node.js backend using mongodb